flyaflya/causact/paper/JOSSsubmission.md

 ![A generative DAG of the eight schools model.\label{fig:eightSchools}](eightSchools.png){ width=98% }
 </center>

-Figure \autoref{fig:eightSchools} can be replicated without the math for less intimidating discussions with domain experts about the model using the `shortLabel = TRUE` argument.
+\autoref{fig:eightShort} replicates \autoref{fig:eightSchools} without math for less intimidating discussions with domain experts about the model using the `shortLabel = TRUE` argument (shown below).  `causact` does not require a complete model specification prior to rendering the DAG, hence, `causact` facilitates qualitative collaboration on the model design between less technical domain experts and the model builder.

 ```
 R> graph %>% dag_render(shortLabel = TRUE)